raspy135/Qun-mk2/README.md

 5. To finish the editing, press [PLAY] to go back the sequencer page.
 6. You will see [""] mark at the top of the step when the step has Parameter Lock.
     ![pl_mark](./manual_images/pl_1.png)
-7. To reset the modification, long press Button 1-8 + [PARAM] when entering Parameter Lock mode, or long press [PARAM] when in Parameter Lock mode.
+7. To reset the modification, long press [1-8] button + [PARAM] when entering Parameter Lock mode, or long press [PARAM] when in Parameter Lock mode.
 If you press multiple buttons for the steps, multiple steps will be cleared.
 8. Once you changed one parameter, you can change the last edited Locking parameter by pressing [1-8] + [PARAM] + Turning dial without re-selecting the parameter.
 9. When you are in sequencer live recording, changing sound engine parameters will be recorded as Parameter Locking.

 Parameter lock will be triggered only when the step is turned on.

-Shift + turn dial is a useful way to sweep between submodes to find out modified parameters.
+Shift + turn dial is a useful way to sweep between sub-modes to find out modified parameters.